uwplse/Cassius/README.md

 As with the other experiments, different computer setups may cause slightly more or slightly fewer tests to time out than on the paper evaluation machine.
-We would consider as few as 900 passing tests to substantially correspond to the numbers in Table 3.
+The authors would consider as few as 900 or as many as 924 passing tests to substantially correspond to the numbers in Table 3.

 Note that unlike the prior experiment, the reviewer will see few green check marks (or red cross marks) on this report, because this report